scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 So if we try

-- Defining the value of a Pre-Discovery stage, and deciding if it should exist, and (if ‘yes’) applying it correctly
+- defining the value of a pre-discovery stage, and deciding if it should exist, and (if ‘yes’) applying it correctly

 And measure